 Program Administrators shall work with interested stakeholders to reach consensus in developing the specific metrics to address these reporting needs.
 The metrics may evolve over time.

 The list of metrics will be posted on the SAG and LIEEAC website(s).
-The metrics will be referenced in, and lessons learned from reported metric data will be referenced in, the Program Administrators’ quarterly and/or annual reports and discussed in SAG and LIEEAC with the goal of improving Program delivery and outcomes.
+The metrics will be referenced in, and lessons learned from reported metric data will be referenced in, the Program Administrators’ reports and discussed in SAG and LIEEAC with the goal of improving Program delivery and outcomes.

 Annual Reporting Metrics for (i):